You are listening to the Sean Hannity Radio Show Podcast.

 Listen, I went through the list of accomplishments.

-He's he's doing everything within his own power.
+He's doing everything within his own power.

-Congress is pathetically slow and lacking urgency, but even with that said.
+Congress is pathetically slow and lacking urgency.

-I'm telling you I like him, so you should give me some credit.
+I'm telling you, I like him, so you should give me some credit.

-I don't know what else to tell you.
+I don't know what else to do.

 I mean, what do you want me to kiss your ass that you got it right for once?